 Ease of Everyday Use

 Loading the Apex Swing is easy on the back due to a low loading height, and front wheel removal is not required.
-This rack is the only hitch rack we tested that allows for complete unimpeded access to rear vehicle compartments, even when fully loaded with bikes.
+Along with the RockyMounts BackStage Swing Away, this rack is one of only 2 hitch racks we tested that allow for complete unimpeded access to rear vehicle compartments, even when fully loaded with bikes.
 An easy to use pivoting arm rotates out and laterally away from the vehicle.
 The arm can then be locked in place to prevent the rack from swinging back into the vehicle, even on uneven terrain.
-No other trunk or hitch rack we tested can compare to the Apex Swing when it comes to vehicle access.
-Even the Editors' Choice Kuat NV, with its significant tilt down feature, falls short of the Apex Swing for rear vehicle access.
+Many higher rated models can't compete with this vehicle access.
+Even the Editors' Choice Thule T2 Pro XT, with its significant tilt-down feature, falls short of the Apex Swing for rear vehicle access.

-Bikes rest on the cradles, and rubber straps stretch over the top tube.
+The bikes rest on the cradles by their top tubes, and rubber straps stretch over the top tube.
 The Apex Swing is equipped with anti-sway cradles to prevent bikes from rocking back and forth while the vehicle is in motion.
 We like the concept, but in practice, the cradles are difficult to adjust and are only useful on a small number of the bikes we used for testing.
 Thule recommends the use of included nylon straps to further secure bikes to each other and the main mast.
 The Apex Swing suffers from the same drawbacks of all racks that utilize the frame as the primary point of attachment: limited versatility, the potential for frame damage and lack of stability on rough roads.

 Ease of Removal and Storage

 Attachment is simple.
 The rack slides into the hitch receiver and is secured by an auto-engaging hitch pin on the contender.
 A knob on the "Stinger" is then turned by hand to eliminated wobble between the rack and the receiver.
-At 48.8lbs the Apex Swing is one of the heavier models we tested, but a built-in carry handle makes moving and attaching this competitor relatively easy.
+At 48.8lbs the Apex Swing is one of the heavier models we tested, but a built-in carry handle makes moving and attaching this competitor easier than some other models that weigh this much.

 This rack has cradles for four bikes and a weight capacity of 140lbs.
 It is possible to fit four bikes on the Apex Swing, but you will be hard pressed to do so without the bikes making contact with each other.
 When bike-to-bike contact is present, it is likely that damage will occur to your bikes when the vehicle is in motion.
 We found this rack to be better suited to carrying three bikes, and we were able to space most bike combinations in a manner to prevent bike damage.
 The cradles on the Apex Swing move fore and aft to facilitate optimal bike positioning, giving it an advantage over other racks we tested such as the Allen Deluxe 4, which has fixed cradles.